Subscribe To This Site

 Yes, you’d get plenty of backing for your initiatives and projects.
 People would be there for you because they are familiar with you, they believe in you, and you are always there for them.
 It seems so simple, but many forget to do it.

-The Magic is In the Application
+The Magic is In the Application:

-Most of us are familiar with these concepts today.
 But in Rogers’ time, they were novel, breakthrough ideas.
 Although we are familiar with concepts, we do not necessarily apply them to our work relationships.

 Sometimes it takes great courage to be honest and real with someone we’re just getting to know.
 It takes a sincere desire to want a rich, fulfilling work relationship with someone.
 We need to be able to give someone our empathy and support, especially if we don’t have much in common with them.
 We want to build ever more successful relationships on the foundation of unconditional positive regard.